 Conclusion

-Important note: If your cat suddenly starts peeing outside the litter box, it is important to first rule out any medical issues like bladder infection or urine crystals.
+Important note: if your cat suddenly starts peeing and pooping outside the litter box, always rule out medical problems first, such as a bladder infection or urine crystals.